TedAlden/tedalden/README.md

 </td><td>

-Currently main project as of Spring 2023.
-A software Engineering coursework assignment from University to make a clone of the board game *'The Settlers of Catan'* using Python and Pygame.
+Main project as of Spring 2023.
+University assignment to make a clone of the board game *'The Settlers of Catan'* using Python and Pygame.
 We worked as a group of 6 people over the course of around 12 weeks.
-The aim was to get familiar with team-based development and project management, while working in an Agile environment.
+Aimed to get familiar with team-based development and project management, while working in an Agile environment.

 </td></tr></table>